nforgeio/neonKUBE/Images/neon-registry/README.md

 From time-to-time you may see images tagged like `:BRANCH-*` where **BRANCH** identifies the Git source branch where the image was built from.
 These images are used for internal development purposes only and **should not be used production** as they may not actually work and may also be removed or updated at any time.

-The following image tags identify archived images which will not be deleted but are no longer maintained.

-* `2.6.0, 2.6, 2`

 # Description

-This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a pull-thru registry cache for a neonCLUSTER that can reduce the network traffic to upstream image registries.
+This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a Docker Registry for a neonCLUSTER.

+**neon-registry** is intended to be deployed as a Docker service or container on a neonCLUSTER with the **Ceph Filesystem** enabled.  **CephFS** implements a shared file system that is available on all cluster nodes as well as to Docker services and containers using the **neon volume driver**.
+Registry service instances or containers will all mount the same shared **neon** volume to store the Docker images.
+CephFS ensures that all registry instances see the same data and it also provides for data redundancy.

+Docker really expects registries to be secured with TLS certificates (it's possible to workaround this but that can be a pain).

 # Environment Variables

 * **HOSTNAME** (*required*) - host name for this instance.

-* **REGISTRY** (*optional*) - URL of the remote registry being cached.
-This defaults to the Docker Public Registry at https://registry-1.docker.io.

-* **USERNAME** (*optional*) - user ID used to authenticate with the cache and the remote registry.
+* **USERNAME** (*optional*) - user ID used to authenticate with the registry.

-* **PASSWORD** (*optional*) - password used to authenticate with the cache and the remote registry.
+* **PASSWORD** (*optional*) - password used to authenticate with the registry.

 * **LOG_LEVEL** (*optional*) - registry logging level, one of: `error`, `warn`, `info`, or `debug`.
 This defaults to `info`.